Menu

 Concurrency

 As a thin layer over a SQLite connection, SkipSQL itself performs no locking or manages threads in any way.
-It is up to the application layer to set up reader/writer locks, or else just perform all the operations on one thread (e.g., using MainActor.run to enqueue operations from a Task).
+It is up to the application layer to set up reader/writer locks, or else just perform all the operations in an isolated context (e.g., using an actor).

 Implementation